-The whole title of this post is… Why I’m not afraid to make decorating mistake and why you shouldn’t either!
-Today is PRACTICALLY SPEAKING and I want to have a heart to heart talk about why home decorators like you and me should not be afraid to make mistakes when it comes to decorating!
+The whole title of this post is Why I’m not afraid to make decorating mistakes and why you shouldn’t either!
+Today is PRACTICALLY SPEAKING and I want to have a heart-to-heart talk about why home decorators like you and me should not be afraid to make mistakes when it comes to decorating!
 And believe me, I am talking from experience.

 It’s a time we can get down to the nitty-gritty of home decor, which is one of my favorite topics!
 And I am so hyped to talk about today’s subject!

 Even more than money, I think many home decorators get “stuck” because they are afraid not to get it right!
-And that fear causes many of us not to make decisions about painting, covering, making and buying new things for our home!
+And that fear causes many of us not to make decisions about painting, covering, making, and buying new things for our home!

 Let’s talk about mistakes.
 I try to be fearless when it comes to decorating.
 I love to take risks.
-How many people would put a zebra rug in a farmhouse, right?
-Do I always make the perfect decisions?
-Goodness, no!
+But my decor risks are measured with good sound decorating concepts.

 I have made so many mistakes.
 Big, giant decorating mistakes!
-Like the time I painted my study and back stairs Pepto Bismal Pink!
+Like the time I painted my study and back stairs of our StoneGable home Pepto Bismal Pink!
 Or changed my home to look like a Tuscan villa.
 I call that my “Tuscan” phase!
-I’m made some real bloopers!
-And I still do!
+And at the time I was living in a farmhouse!

 But each mistake was a great big learning experience!

 I also learned that I could fix it!
-Yes, it took time and a little money and sweat equity… but it makes a great story and boy I learned about paint color!
+Yes, it took time and a little money and sweat equity but it makes a great story, and boy I learned about paint color!

 And no matter how much I loved those warm colors I was not being true to the style of my home!
 Nor to me either really!
 I bought into the popular style of the day!
 I chose to follow the decor crowd because I was not confident about my own personal style yet.

 My farmhouse screamed to be set free of its dark gold walls!
-I could almost hear them sighing with relief as I painted them Sonnet, a gorgeous neutral that they still wear today!
+I could almost hear them sighing with relief as I painted them Sonnet, a gorgeous neutral off-white leaning towards beige.